Configuring On-Premise Conferencing and Group Calls

 }

-If the request is successful, the response will be like this,
+If successful, the response will contain the generated token:

 {